ropensci/vcr/README.md

 ### vcr in your R project

-You can use `vcr` in an R project as well.
+You can use `vcr` in any R project as well.

   - Load `vcr` in your project
   - Similar to the above example, use `use_cassette` to run code that